 Dependent personality disorder (DPD) is a psychiatric diagnosed disorder found in the Diagnostic and Statistical Manual of Mental Disorders.
 It affects a small percentage of the people.

 Dependency is a needed characteristic for human survival, especially in childhood.
 It helps people to form emotional attachments and build relationships.
 However, when dependency increases, a person’s ability to live a normal day to day life can become hindered.
-As a result, a dependent personality disorder diagnosis by a professional psychologist or therapist can help the individual to overcome their symptoms to lead a healthy and happy lifestyle.
+As a result, a professional psychologist or therapist can help the individual to overcome their symptoms to lead a healthy and happy lifestyle.

 What Is Dependent Personality Disorder?

 This disorder is when an individual exhibits a pervasive and excessive need to be taken care of.
 Some other symptoms include clinging behavior and fear of separation from their “caregiver”.
 It is a personality disorder in which anxious and fearful symptoms are present.
 It may appear as separation anxiety in the individual.
 But the symptoms are more specific and hindering to a person’s life.

 An individual with a dependent personality may have difficulty making decisions without reassurance.
 They have the need for someone to take responsibility for a majority of their life, along with the difficulty initiating tasks or doing things alone.
 They may not be able to cope with the stresses of everyday life.
 Even simple decisions can cause a sense of insecurity.

 For example, making a decision on what to wear to a dinner may be simple for many people.
 But it can be a cause of stress for a person with a dependent personality disorder.
 Making decisions, no matter how big or small, is intimidating to the individual.

 Gaining approval in an important part of his or her life.
 This makes it difficult for the person to express disagreement.
 At times, they will exhibit fear when they show too much confidence.
 This, in turn, causes the person to believe too much competence will lead to abandonment.